vladrebrean85/PluralRepo/README.txt

 Something to start with.
 Added again something
 New added code changes in file.
-To be pushed on remote.
+To be pushed on remote.Feature1